Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Introduction

 On the other hand, just as we have known that the theory of mechanical control systems presents a challenging and promising research area between the study of classical mechanics and modern nonlinear geometric control theory and there have been a lot of interesting results.
-Such as, Bloch et al. in \cite{blchlema01,blkrmaal92,blle02,bllema00}, referred to the use of feedback control to realize a modification to the structure of a given mechanical system; Blankenstein et al. in \cite{blorvds02}, Crouch and Van der Schaft in \cite{crvds87}, Nijmeijer and Van der Schaft in \cite{nivds90}, van der Schaft in \cite{vds82,vds86,vdsma95,vds00,vds06}, referred to the reduction and control of implicit (port) Hamiltonian systems, and the use of feedback control to stabilize mechanical systems and so on.
+Such as Bloch et al. in \cite{blchlema01,blkrmaal92,blle02,bllema00}, referred to the use of feedback control to realize a modification to the structure of a given mechanical system; Blankenstein et al. in \cite{blorvds02}, Crouch and Van der Schaft in \cite{crvds87}, Nijmeijer and Van der Schaft in \cite{nivds90}, Van der Schaft in \cite{vds82,vds86,vdsma95,vds00,vds06}, referred to the reduction and control of implicit (port) Hamiltonian systems, and to the use of feedback control to stabilize mechanical systems; and Chang et al. in \cite{chbllemawo02, chma04}, studied the controlled Hamiltonian (CH) system by using almost Poisson tensor.
+However, we found that the authors in \cite{chbllemawo02, chma04}, didn't consider the phase spaces of CH system and the reduced CH system, the change of geometrical structures of the phase spaces of the CH systems, as well as the momentum map of the CH system with symmetry, and hence cannot determine precisely the geometrical structures of phase spaces of the reduced CH systems.
+Moreover, it is impossible to give precisely the relations of the reduced controlled Hamiltonian equivalences, if don't consider the different Lie group actions and momentum maps.
+Thus, we think that there are a lot of serious wrong of rigor for the definitions of CH system and the reduced CH system, as well as CH-equivalence and the reduced CH-equivalence in Chang et al. \cite{chbllemawo02, chma04}, and we want to correct their work.\\